-How to Upgrade CPM to v2.2.x and Integrate It With Identity Providers such as Active Directory & Okta
+How to Upgrade N2WS to v2.2.x and Integrate It With Identity Providers such as Active Directory & Okta

 How to Upgrade

-Prior to upgrading to the new version of CPM, terminate the current CPM instance.
+Prior to upgrading to the new version of N2WS, terminate the current N2WS instance.
 Then, start a new one.
 Complete the following steps:

 Using the EC2 console option, launch a new instance in the same region and Availability Zone as the previous one.

 Terminate the old instance—make sure that the backup is not running while initiating termination.